operator-framework/operator-sdk/proposals/operator-testing-tool.md

 ##### Removing a deprecated feature

-- We are adding a new --version flag to allow users to switch between v1alpha1 and the proposed v1alpha2 or vice-versa for backward compatiblity
+- We are adding a new --version flag to allow users to switch between v1alpha1 and the proposed v1alpha2 or vice-versa for backward compatibility
 - The output spec for v1alpha2 is added and the v1alpha1 spec is retained to support the existing output format
 - The default spec version will be v1alpha2, users will need to modify